MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 |`sessionId`| A session ID for the user specified above in `userId`.|
 |`snapshotVerbosity`| Determines how much execution context to be recorded.
 If only **"SnapPoint** is specified then only methods that hit a snappoint will be recorded.|

-When a configuration is defined, a snapshot debugging session can be initialized by pressing **Ctrl+Shift+P** and then choose **AL:Initialize Snapshot Debugging** or by pressing **F4**.
+When a configuration is defined, a snapshot debugging session can be initialized by pressing **Ctrl+Shift+P** and then selecting **AL:Initialize Snapshot Debugging** or by pressing **F4**.

-The server will now wait for a connection to happen with the following rules to record AL execution:
+To record the AL execution, the server will now wait for a connection to happen with the following rules:

-- If a session ID is specified for a userId for a given tenant then it will be that session that will be snapshot debugged.
+- If a `sessionId` is specified for a userId for a given tenant then it will be that session that will be snapshot debugged.
-- If only a userId is specified for a given tenant then the next session that is specified in the `breakOnNext` configuration parameter is snapshot debugged.
+- If only a `userId` is specified for a given tenant then the next session that is specified in the `breakOnNext` configuration parameter is snapshot debugged.
-- If no userId is specified then the next session on a given tenant that validates the `breakOnNext`parameter will be snapshot debugged.
+- If no `userId` is specified then the next session on a given tenant that validates the `breakOnNext` parameter will be snapshot debugged.

 Once a snapshot debugging session is initialized the snapshot debugging session counter on the status-bar will be updated and look like this: